Willltep/Willltep/README.md

 - 👋 Hi, I’m @Willltep
-- 👀 I’m interested in ... learning this without p o s trying to steal all the time
+- 👀 I’m interested in ... learning this without people always trying to step on others
-- 🌱 I’m currently learning ...most of this is new and ive been finding out who the stupid people are.
+- 🌱 I’m currently learning ...most of this is new and ive been finding out that everyone on here lies pretty much
 - ..
 - 📫 How to reach me ...willltep@msn.com.  or willisplayed@gmail.com.
-(425)232-2275

 <!---
-Willltep

 --->